 The original use for baby oil was to moisturize babies delicate skin after bathing.
-However, over the years our ingenious grandmothers discovered many other household tips that saved both time and money.
+However, over the years our ingenious grandmothers discovered many frugal uses for this common household product.

 One way that I have used baby oil over the years has been on all of the leather and plastic parts in my car.
 I apply a very thin coat and wipe it away with a dry cloth.
 It adds such a nice shine and by wiping it away it keeps it from being sticky and attracting dust.
 I love it because it is so much cheaper than Armor-All and does just as good of a job.
 Baby oil also works great on tires.

 Always consult a doctor before using baby oil as a treatment.

 - Bandage – to painlessly remove, apply a little baby oil to the bandage before removing.

 - Cradle Cap – to prevent, apply baby oil to babies scalp after bathing.